jonathanhogg/flitter/docs/language.md

 that has been stable for a period of time (configurable with the `--evalstate` command-line option).
 If the state then changes (i.e., a pad or encoder is touched) the engine will return to the original compiled program again.

+### A note on multi-processing

+I love Python, but the global interpreter lock basically makes any kind of serious multi-threading impossible. **flitter** supports a limited form of multi-processing instead.
+Adding the `--multiprocess` option on the command line will cause a separate renderer child process to be executed for each window, laser or DMX bus.

+The main process handles evaluating the script to produce an output tree.
+This tree is then fed to each renderer and all renderers are waited on before moving on to the next iteration.
+This works well if the script and the renderers are expensive to run, but the tree is small.
+As the tree grows large, the cost of pickling and un-pickling it across the process boundaries becomes a bottleneck, so your mileage may vary.